yanyinzhao/PointCloudPathCode/README.md

-# Proximity Path Queries on Point Clouds using Rapid Construction Path Oracle
+# Proximity Queries on Point Clouds using Rapid Construction Path Oracle

 ## Overview

-This project provides the implementation for proximity path queries on point cloud using rapid construction path oracle.
+This project provides the implementation for proximity queries on point cloud using rapid construction path oracle.
 We refer the readers to our paper for more details.

 We compared 20 algorithms as follows:

 - SE-Oracle(FaceExact) (oracle based baseline)
 - SE-Oracle(FaceAppr) (oracle based baseline)
-- SE-Oracle(Vertex) (oracle based baseline)
+- SE-Oracle(Edge) (oracle based baseline)
 - SE-Oracle(Point) (variation oracle)
-- SE-Oracle-Adapt(FaceExact) (oracle based baseline)
-- SE-Oracle-Adapt(FaceAppr) (oracle based baseline)
-- SE-Oracle-Adapt(Vertex) (oracle based baseline)
-- SE-Oracle-Adapt(Point) (variation oracle)
 - RC-Oracle-Naive(FaceExact) (variation oracle)
 - RC-Oracle-Naive(FaceAppr) (variation oracle)
-- RC-Oracle-Naive(Vertex) (variation oracle)
+- RC-Oracle-Naive(Edge) (variation oracle)
 - RC-Oracle-Naive(Point) (variation oracle)
 - RC-Oracle(FaceExact) (variation oracle)
 - RC-Oracle(FaceAppr) (variation oracle)
-- RC-Oracle(Vertex) (variation oracle)
+- RC-Oracle(Edge) (variation oracle)
 - RC-Oracle(Point) (our oracle)
 - Fly(FaceExact) (on-the-fly baseline)
 - Fly(FaceAppr) (on-the-fly baseline)
-- Fly(Vertex) (on-the-fly baseline)
+- Fly(Edge) (on-the-fly baseline)
 - Fly(Point) (our on-the-fly)

 Make sure there is a folder called "input/" and a folder called "output/" under the working directory.
 They will be used for storing the input/output files.